 3. Watch the video

 Why this method doesn't work: Videos, no matter how cutting edge the presentation, can't answer questions.
 You have no guarantee that the newcomer is actually paying attention and not daydreaming.
 Nor do videos offer concrete insights into that specific individual's job.
-By simply using a piece of technology with little or no input from you and other key managers, you also run the risk of employees assuming that you view helping new employees adapt to the company as little more than a formality and you're far to busy to help them to adjust.
+By simply using technology with little or no input from you and other managers, you also run the risk of employees assuming that you're too busy to help them adjust to their new role.

-Of all the roles managers play in an organisation, talent management is one of the most pivotal, particularly in the current candidate-driven market.
-The general expectation that candidates need to wow you isn't always the best solution when it comes to attracting and retaining employees today.
-Throughout the hiring process, you have enticed a candidate to accept your job offer, now that they are part of your organisation doesn't mean that your talent management plans come to a halt.
+Of all the roles managers play in an organisation, talent management is one of the most pivotal-particularly in the current candidate-driven market.
+The general expectation that candidates need to "wow" you isn't always the best solution when it comes to attracting and retaining employees today.
+Throughout the hiring process, you have enticed a candidate to accept your job offer, and now they are part of your organisation, that doesn't mean your talent management plans come to a halt.
 Take the time to ensure your recruiting, hiring and onboarding processes are as smooth and efficient as possible, and you’ll go a long way toward retaining the professionals you worked so hard to land.

 Let the experts help

 Effective onboarding is just the start of talent management.
 Contact us to discuss recruitment services, employee onboarding and talent retention with our expert team.